forumulator/npf/content/blog/pixel_nowplaying_export.md

 Now unlock your device and confirm the backup operation...
 ```

 (Another useful feature that's deprecated by Google, what a surprise).
 Confirm the backup on your device, and it should finish in under a minute.
-My app has a lot of something called Superpacks which inflate the backup size to around 170 Mb for me.
+My app has a lot of something called Superpacks which inflate the backup size to around 170 Mb.

 ### Extracting the database file
-Now that we've extracted the data, it's time to un-archive it and extract the db.
+Now that we've extracted the app data, it's time to un-archive it and extract the db.
 Android backups are essentially tar gzip archives with a bit of a header twist.
 There are many ways to extract them (including a java utility called [Android backup extractor](https://github.com/nelenkov/android-backup-extractor)), but I just used the following command:

 ```sh
 ( printf "\x1f\x8b\x08\x00\x00\x00\x00\x00" ; tail -c +25 ambient.ab ) | tar xfvz -